-A Rotarian who engages in such problematic behavior is, without exception, disliked, ostracized, and even despised within his or her club.
+A Rotarian who engages in such problematic behavior will invariably be disliked, ostracized, and even despised within his or her club.
 Needless to say, this is contrary to the spirit of items 5-7 above, and makes it quite impossible to be a "worthy and true Rotarian".